pythad/nider/README.rst

         :target: https://pypi.python.org/pypi/nider
         :alt: License

-Python package to add text to images, textures and different backgrounds
+Python package for text images generation and watermarking

 * Free software: MIT license
 * Documentation: https://nider.readthedocs.io.

-``nider`` is an approach to make generation of text based images simple yet flexible.
+``nider`` is an approach to make generation of text images simple yet flexible.
 Creating of an image is as simple as describing units you want to be rendered to the image and choosing a method that will be used for drawing.

 ************
 Installation